What is the difference between customers and guests in WooCommerce and Metorik?

 Metorik doesn't care if a customer checked out as a guest.
 They're still a customer, so we give them a customer profile, include them in customer-related reports and KPIs, and they'll show up in your list of customers.

-If a guest has made multiple orders as a guest (or perhaps, some as a customer and some as a guest), Metorik will group them together under the one customer profile, so you can see your most valuable customers and guests.
+If a guest has made multiple orders as a guest (or perhaps, some as a customer and some as a guest), Metorik will group them together under the one customer profile by using the email, so you can see your most valuable customers and guests.

 When filtering orders and customers, you'll find a 'customer type' filter.
 This can be used to find orders made by registered customers or customers who checked as guests.
 Similarly, you could use it to see all customers that have accounts or don't have accounts.

 If any of this is unclear, please contact us on the live chat and we'll walk you through it.